virgilseo/neighborhood-map/README.md

 If you close the browser window and want to use the app again just remember you can find the it @ localhost:3000.

+Note: The application uses a service worker to cache page contents and display them when off line.
+But to enable this feature you must use the app in production mode.
+To do this just run the following commands in your console: npm run build serve -s build

 ## Api
 The application uses third party api to display the map and fetch information about the locations.